evanfp582/homebase/README.md

 - [ ] Maybe I ought to do some actual design now to make it look less ugly perhaps I should sketch out a design that I like
 I think I have this project at a point that I am ok with
 I think it is time to move onto some other, perhaps more fun, projects

+I lied.
+There is some more technical backend-y stuff that I want to do.
+As of right now you have to upload images manually.
+I want to add some sort of front end so users (literally just me and maybe my girlfriend) can upload.
+Oh also I mentioned users.
+I need to add a login with users.
+Since this is not public (yet?)
+I only need password.